bignya23/AlphaLens/README.md

 - **Node.js** and **npm** (Node Package Manager)

 ### Step 1: Clone the Repository
-Clone the SentifyAI GitHub repository to your local machine.
+Clone the Alphalens GitHub repository to your local machine.
 Open a terminal or command prompt and run:
 ```bash
 https://github.com/bignya23/AlphaLens.git
 ```